Enciso0720/Enciso0720DDR/README.md

 - You now have the option to toggle character shadows on or off.

 - Exciting news!
 I've got a new patch for XX STARLiGHT -twopointzero- v2.1.0HF.
-(Stay tuned for more patches for other themes - reach out to your favorite themer for details!)

 - I've given the Characters + DanceStages selection menu a fresh new design, making it more convenient and user-friendly.